Ascend/ModelZoo-PyTorch/README.md

 # Welcome to Ascend ModelZoo

 To make it easier for developers to enjoy the benefits of Ascend ModelZoo, we are continuing to add typical networks and related pre-trained models.
-If you have any needs, open an issue on [Gitee](https://gitee.com/ascend/modelzoo/issues) , and we will response to it in a timely manner.
+If you have any needs, open an issue on [modelzoo/issues](https://gitee.com/ascend/modelzoo/issues) , and we will response to it in a timely manner.

 ## Contribution

-Before you start, read the [notice](https://gitee.com/ascend/modelzoo/blob/master/CONTRIBUTING.md) first.
+Before you start, read the [CONTRIBUTING](https://gitee.com/ascend/modelzoo/blob/master/CONTRIBUTING.md) first.

 Thank you!

 ## Table of Contents
-- Models

-- PyTorch
+### PyTorch

-    - built-in
+#### built-in

     - [3D_ResNet_ID0421_for_PyTorch](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/PyTorch/built-in/cv/classification/3D_ResNet_ID0421_for_PyTorch)
     - [CRNN_for_PyTorch](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/PyTorch/built-in/cv/classification/CRNN_for_PyTorch)
     - [DeepMar_for_PyTorch](https://gitee.com/ascend/ModelZoo-PyTorch/tree/master/PyTorch/built-in/cv/classification/DeepMar_for_PyTorch)